eitvydastamosiunas/learning-react/slides.md

   );
 }
 ```
-Inserting a child into a different location in the DOM using portal
+<i>Inserting a child into a different location in the DOM using portal</i>

 </section>